 Findings Response PART VI - JUSTICE A. OFFENDER'S RIGHTS References: ACA CJS 1-6A-01, 1-6A-02, 1-6A-03, 1-6A-06, Dept. Reg.
-OP-C-10 () () () () () () () () () () () () () ( VI-A-001 Access to Courts/Access to Legal Materials Written policy, procedure, and practice ensure the right of offenders to have access to courts.
+OP-C-10 VI-A-001 Access to Courts/Access to Legal Materials Written policy, procedure, and practice ensure the right of offenders to have access to courts.
 This includes reasonable access to legal reference materials or access to legal or paralegal assistance.
 Illiterate offenders shall be provided the assistance of a fellow offender or be furnished adequate assistance from the facility staff or other persons who have a legitimate connection with the legal issues being pursued.
-If an offender's requirements in this area are significant and complex, exceeding the capability of the local facility to meaningfully provide assistance, then the inmate shall be transferred to the DPS&C. Compliant- Facility logs shows offenders have access to legal materials as needed.
+If an offender's requirements in this area are significant and complex, exceeding the capability of the local facility to meaningfully provide assistance, then the inmate shall be transferred to the DPS&C. Compliant.
+Facility has an extensive Law Library for offenders.
+Facility logs reflects that offenders have access to reference materials.
 Visual Inspection: facility log VI-A-002 Access to Counsel Written policy, procedure, and practice ensure offenders' confidential access to counsel.
 Such contact includes, but is not limited to telephone communications, uncensored correspondence and visits.
-Visual Inspection: facility log, record of attorney interviews Compliant- Facility logs shows offenders have access to visits with attorneys and attorney phone calls.
-VI-A-003 Protection from Abuse Written policy, procedure, and practice protect offenders from personal abuse, corporal punishment, personal injury, disease, property damage, or harassment.
-Visual Inspection: facility log, incident reports, staff training records Compliant B. FAIR TREATMENT OF OFFENDERS References: ACA CJS 1-2A-16, 1-4C-01, 1-6B-01, 1-6B-02, Dept. Reg.
+Compliant.
+Record of attorney visit and phone call on file.
+Visual Inspection: facility log, record of attorney interviews VI-A-003 Protection from Abuse Written policy, procedure, and practice protect offenders from personal abuse, corporal punishment, personal injury, disease, property damage, or harassment.
+Visual Inspection: facility log, incident reports, staff training records Compliant.
+Health screening, grievance on file to show protection from abuse.
+B. FAIR TREATMENT OF OFFENDERS References: ACA CJS 1-2A-16, 1-4C-01, 1-6B-01, 1-6B-02, Dept. Reg.
 OP-C-13 VI-B-001 Discrimination Written policy, procedure, and practice provide that program access and administrative decisions are made without regard to offenders' race, religion, national origin, gender, sexual orientation, or disability.
-Compliant Visual Inspection: facility records, grievances, activity logs VI-B-002 Grievance Process (MANDATORY) Offenders have reasonable access to a grievance remedy procedure that includes at least two levels of review if necessary.
+Compliant.
+A written policy and procedure is in place.
+Visual Inspection: facility records, grievances, activity logs VI-B-002 Grievance Process (MANDATORY) Offenders have reasonable access to a grievance remedy procedure that includes at least two levels of review if necessary.
 The grievance remedy procedure shall be an administrative means through which an offender may seek formal review of a complaint which relates to any aspect of his imprisonment if less formal procedures have not resolved the matter.
 Such complaints and grievances include, but are not limited to, actions pertaining to conditions of confinement, personal injuries, medical complaints, time computations, the classification process, or challenges to rules, regulations, or policies.
 Through this procedure, offenders shall receive reasonable responses within a specified time period and where appropriate, meaningful remedies.
-Compliant- The facility has grievances on file and have three levels of review Lieutenant, Captain, Warden.
-Visual Inspection: grievances
+Visual Inspection: grievances Compliant.
+Facility has two level grievance process in place.
+1